DevZer0D4Y/UnleashedRecompilediOS/README.md

 If you have a DualShock 4 or DualSense controller, the LED will dynamically change color depending on the game context and support for the touchpad has been added to the World Map, allowing you to spin the planet freely!

-> [!NOTE]
-> LED and touchpad support for the DualShock 4 and DualSense controllers may be limited when using third-party input translation layers (such as DS4Windows or Steam Input).
-If you're using iOS, this is untested.
->
-> Support for both features may also be limited on Linux.

 ### Low Input Latency

-Modern input latency reduction techniques are included to improve the game's responsiveness as much as possible, such as support for [Waitable Swap Chains](https://learn.microsoft.com/en-us/windows/uwp/gaming/reduce-latency-with-dxgi-1-3-swap-chains) in both D3D12 and Vulkan.
-This methodology was applied directly before the game's input polling to minimize latency.
-Additionally, the D3D12 backend also supports [Flip Models](https://devblogs.microsoft.com/directx/dxgi-flip-model/), allowing the game to directly present to the screen as quickly as possible.
+Modern input latency reduction techniques are included to improve the game's responsiveness as much as possible.

 ### Asynchronous Shader Compilation